Vix.cpp v2.7.0 is here Read the blog

 └── test_basic.cpp

-The application target matches the project name.
+The executable target matches the project name.

 For example: